SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 The  **AppInstalled** event runs immediately after SharePoint has finished everything that it needs to do when the add-in is installed, but before the user is notified that installation is complete.
 Although this is an *after*  event, SharePoint runs your handler *synchronously*  .
 The add-in is not available for use until after your handler has completed and your handler can cancel the installation (which will cause SharePoint to roll back everything it has done as part of the installation).
 In fact, it is a best practice to catch any errors in your handler and instruct SharePoint to roll back the installation.
 For more information, see [Include rollback logic and "already done" logic in your add-in event handlers](#Rollback).

+> [!NOTE]
- **Note**  When you install an add-in with  [Tenant scope](tenancies-and-deployment-scopes-for-sharepoint-add-ins.md), it is installed to the add-in catalog site collection and the AppInstalled event runs then and only then.
+> When you install an add-in with  [Tenant scope](tenancies-and-deployment-scopes-for-sharepoint-add-ins.md), it is installed to the add-in catalog site collection and the AppInstalled event runs then and only then.
 The add-in is visible in multiple web sites in the tenancy, but the event does not run separately for each of these.

 Besides canceling an add-in installation, this event can be used for many other purposes including: